 If you’re new to the world of data and web security, you may be wondering “What is firewall protection?”.
 So let’s answer this question first before diving into the separate methods that are available.

 What is firewall security?

 Firewall security refers to a network security system that blocks malicious traffic from accessing your computer network.
 It accomplishes this by using a predetermined set of security rules (which are established by network owner) to filter traffic.
-These security firewalls can be hardware-based or software-based and can be used on both personal or business networks.
+Firewall security can be hardware-based or software-based and can be used on both personal or business networks.

 There are several kinds of network firewall security programs, each with a unique purpose and method of protecting your computer systems.

 Some of the most widely-used security firewall features include:

 Packet filtering firewalls analyze packets (units of data) as they enter or leave a computer network.
 Depending on the packet’s IP addresses and the transport ports to indicate the protocol, a packet filtering firewall will either grant the packet access or deny it entry.